We have experience in the following programming languages, operating systems and development platforms –

-Vehicle Diagnostics / ECU Software Download (End Of Line) –
+Vehicle Diagnostics / ECU Software Download (Development / Validation / End Of Line) –

-Interpreting Vehicle Manufacturer and ECU Supplier specifications in order to perform the required level of production line electrical testing.
-Testing includes ECU diagnostics and ECU software download procedures.
+Interpreting Vehicle Manufacturer and ECU Supplier specifications in order to perform the required level of diagnostic testing.
+Testing includes ECU diagnostics all the way to ECU software download processes.

-Intrepid Control Systems Vehicle Spy software / hardware utilised during vehicle ECU communications to allow the vehicle CAN bus data to be captured and analysed (to ensure correct message segmentation performed).
+Third party software / hardware (Intrepid / Kvaser) utilised during vehicle ECU communications testing to allow the vehicle CAN bus data to be captured and analysed (to ensure correct message segmentation performed).

 Vehicle Communication Interface Driver –

 Vehicle Interface (VCI) application level driver for Linux (developed in C).
-The driver being capable of automatically detecting the vehicle interface connection to the PC, either USB, Wi-Fi or Ethernet and passing application messages to/from the vehicle interface to allow vehicle communications.
-A number of intelligent communication mechanisms were implemented within the driver to allow fast message throughput between the PC and the VCI.
+The driver was capable of automatically detecting the vehicle interface connection to the PC, either USB, Wi-Fi or Ethernet and passing application messages to/from the vehicle interface to allow vehicle communications.
+A number of intelligent communication mechanisms were implemented within the driver to allow fast message throughput between the PC and the VCI (message compression / streaming).

 Vehicle (Automotive/Construction/Agriculture) ECU diagnostics and ECU software programming are all possible through the developed driver.
-Simultaneous communication sessions are supported using the VCI hardware supported interfaces – ISO9141 (K-Line) and ISO11898 (CAN).
-Input/Output control (LEDs and Barcode Reader) is also fully supported by the developed driver.
+Simultaneous communication sessions were supported using the VCI hardware supported interfaces – ISO9141 (K-Line) and ISO11898 (CAN).
+Input / Output control (LEDs and Barcode Reader) were also fully supported by the developed driver.

 Developed Wi-Fi board firmware extensions and enhancements using DiGi NetOS development tools/environment.
 Implemented intelligent message passing mechanisms to improve the speed of communications between the PC and the Vehicle (specifically for ECU software programming).